thpts/draft-peterson-doh-dhcp/draft-peterson-doh-dhcp.md

 --- abstract

-This specification describes a DHCP option and Router Advertisement (RA) extension to inform clients of the presents of a DNS over HTTP (DoH) service to be used for DNS queries.
+This specification describes a DHCP option and Router Advertisement (RA) extension to inform clients of the presence of a DNS over HTTP (DoH) service to be used for DNS queries.

 --- middle